 Next: Default Prefix, Previous: Printing Messages, Up: Other Autoconf macros [Contents][Index]

-In most situations, calling AC_OUTPUT
+In most situations, calling AC_OUTPUT is sufficient to produce

 makefiles in subdirectories.
-However, configure
+However, configure scripts

 that control more than one independent package can use

-to run configure
+AC_CONFIG_SUBDIRS to run configure scripts for other

 packages in subdirectories.

-in each subdirectory
+Make AC_OUTPUT run configure in each subdirectory

 dir in the given blank-or-newline-separated list.
 Each dir should